Cokato, Minnesota

 Cokato (/koʊˈkeItoʊ/ koh-KAY-toh) is a city in Wright County, Minnesota, United States.
 The population was 2,799 at the 2020 census.

 History

 Cokato was founded in 1869 when the First Division of the St. Paul & Pacific Railroad was extended to that point.
-The city was named after a Siouan word meaning 'amid'.
+The city was named after a Dakota word meaning 'amid'.
 Cokato was incorporated as a village in 1878.

 Geography

 According to the United States Census Bureau, the city has an area of 1.56 sqmi, all land.